SouthbankSoftware/provendb-helm/README.md

 4a.
 On cloud providers that support load balancers, an external IP address would be provisioned to access the proxy service.
 You can get the external IP for the proxy service by running the folowing:
 ```
-kubectl get svc suku-provendb-proxy-service -n prd
+kubectl get svc myProvenDB-provendb-proxy-service -n prd
 ```
 and checking the EXTERNAL-IP field.
-The default port to connect to is 27017
+The default port to connect to is 27018

 4b.
 Otherwise, e.g. on minikube/kubernetes on docker desktop, you can do port forwarding like the following:
 ```
-kubectl port-forward pods/suku-provendb-proxy-statefulset-0 27017:27018 -n prd
+kubectl port-forward pods/myProvenDB-provendb-proxy-statefulset-0 27018:27018 -n prd
 ```
-The IP address in this case will be `localhost` and port number `27017`
+The IP address in this case will be `localhost` and port number `27018`

 5. Then you can connect to the proxy using this command:
 ```